gdrishtiRSOS/ecc_lookup/README.md

 **Informational only — never authoritative for 9-1-1 routing, dispatch, or emergency response.**

 This is a component, not an application: it returns data rather than writing files, it doesn't own a cache directory or a config file, and the CLI below is a convenience, not the primary interface.
-See `CLAUDE.md` for the full design spec and rationale.

 ## Install